 After the Merger, Marathon's initial stockholders and CMA CGM will hold an aggregate of 10 million subordinated Class B common shares.
 The terms of the subordinated Class B common shares are intended to provide added assurance that GSL Holdings will be able to pay regular quarterly dividends on its Class A common shares equal to its initial base dividend of \$0.18 per share or an adjusted base dividend of \$0.19 per share payable with respect to the third quarter of 2009.
-In general, during the subordination period, GSL Holdings will pay quarterly dividends on its Class A common shares and subordinated Class B common shares from its operating surplus (as defined in the amended and restated articles of incorporation) in the following manner:
+In general, during the subordinated Class B common shares and subordinated Class B common shares from its operating surplus (as defined in the amended and restated articles of incorporation) in the following manner: